jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 14 - Virtualization.md

 ### Optimizations

 Virtualization software can be optimized for general purpose computing, such as MIS and cloud computing.
-This maximizes the throughput adn average case respon
+This maximizes the throughput adn average case response time.
+Virtualized systems are, however, not optimized for some other things:

+- Embedded real-time/safety-critical/cyber-physical systems
+- Meeting deadlines

+Virtualization may also improve operational availability by supporting failover and recovery, alongside the enabling of dynamic resource management.

+## Spatial/Temporal Isolation of VMs

+Hypervisors significantly improve (but do not guarantee) the *spatial* and *temporal* isolation of VMs.

+*Physical/Spatial Isolation* means that different VMs are prevented from accessing the same physical memory locations, such as caches and RAM. *Temporal* isolation means that the execution of software on one VM does not impact the temporal behaviour of software running on another VM.

+Achieving spatial and temporal isolation improves the following:
+- Reliability and Robustness
+	- Localizing the impact of defects to a single VM
+	- Enabling software failover and recovery
+- Safety
+	- By localizing impact of faults/failures to a single VM
+- Security
+	- By localizing impact of malware to a single VM

+## Security

+As stated before, spatial isolation largely limits the impact of malware to a single VM.
+It should be noted however that